bob-fornal/movie-search/README.md

 * Use of a clear pattern for Genre Filtering.
 I've always liked the implementation that Amazon uses and have tried to implement a similar pattern where it fits for clients.

 ## Next feature or improvement to the project/

+### Responsive Design

+Make the application mobile ready.
+In know this wasn't one of my requirements, but I wanted to showcase what I had done to my wife and only had my phone.
+It worked in landscape mode, mostly.

 ### Environment Variable Handling